Fubukimaru/asMSX/man/coding-style.md

 ## 1. Set your editor to use tabs and show them as 4 spaces

+In vim, add following lines to your `.vimrc`:

+    set tabstop=4
+    set shiftwidth=4
+    set expandtab

+Visual Studio seems to come with those settings by default.

 ## 2. Highlight tabs, spaces, cr and lf explicitly if your editor supports

+In vim, add those lines to your `.vimrc` to highlight spaces and tabs:

+    syntax on
+    set syntax=whitespace

 In Visual Studio, press `Ctrl+R` and `Ctrl+W`.

-For vim, use those commands:

-    :syntax on
-    :set syntax=whitespace

 ## 3. Use Allman brackets